kmcelwee/fsi-web-scraping-seminar/seminar-1/apis.md

 * ...was included as an example in a book about internet culture?
 * ...was used to train a machine learning model to detect sarcasm?
-* ...included a picture that was used to train a facial recognition algorithm?
+* ...included a picture that was used to train a facial recognition software?

-(All these are real-life examples.)
+All these are real-life examples.
 As you develop your research question, consider the ethical implications of collecting this data.
 If you scraped a user's timeline, was this person a public figure?
 If you scraped all tweets that used a certain hashtag, how